rsyncOSX/RsyncOSXdocs/content/post/RsyncOSX.md

 tags = ["install","rsync version"]
-categories = ["general information"] description = "How to install RsyncOSX."
+categories = ["general information"] description = "How to install RsyncOSX." lastmod = "2020-06-16"
 +++
 RsyncOSX is [released](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v6.3.0) in version 6.3.0 (26 May 2020).
-It is **not** required to install the [RsyncOSXsched.app](https://github.com/rsyncOSX/RsyncOSXsched).
-RsyncOSXsched.app is for scheduled tasks only.
+It is not required to install the menu app (RsyncOSXsched.app).
+The menu app is for executing [scheduled tasks](/post/scheduletasks) only.

 RsyncOSX is [signed and notarized](/post/notarized/).
 There is a short [intro](/post/intro/) to RsyncOSX.

-## Install RsyncOSX.app and RsyncOSXsched.app
+## Install

 The command